srlinuxeurope/DCFPartnerHackathon/docs/eda/intermediate/api.md

 Next challenge.
 You need to create a new login banner message across all switches in your fabric that will say the following:

 ```
-This device is used in the best workshop ever - the SReXperts Hackathon 2025.
+This device is used in the best workshop ever - the DCF Partners Hackathon 2025.
 ```

 A free hint for you - the Banner resource is part of the **Site Information** application.
 You will find it under its name in the API docs.